Taxonomy API Features

 A clear, market-aligned taxonomy is the fastest way to bring structure to inconsistent or ungoverned data.
-We maintain and update Skills and Titles list regularly, allowing your teams to use a living, authoritative reference library that,
+We maintain and update Skills, Titles, and Occupation taxonomies regularly, allowing your teams to use a living, authoritative reference library that,

 HighlightDescription